port-labs/port-docs/docs/integrations/terraform.md

 ### Creating Blueprints

 First, we will create two blueprints - Environment and Microservice and we will require that a Microservice is connected to an Environment.
-Add the following to your terraform file:
+Add the following to your terraform files:

 ```hcl
 resource "port-labs_blueprint" "environment" {